-Until this point, I had never met anyone from Iraq, yet I had heard a lot about it.
-Everything I had heard was a collection of facts from family and friends who had been deployed, and of course, whatever things I had heard on the news over the years.
+Until this point, I had never met anyone from Iraq, yet I had heard a lot about the country.
+Everything I had heard came from family and friends who had been deployed there, and of course, whatever I had picked up from the news.
 However, meeting Wasan and getting to know her has made me realize that we are very much alike.
-We both enjoy teaching, learning and traveling.
+We both enjoy teaching, learning, and traveling.

 Why did you choose to come to the USA?

-“I chose to come to the USA to get my Ph.D degree in foreign and second language education because I wanted to engage with native speakers.
-I wanted to not only develop my English skills, but also to learn more about the culture.
-ICulture and communicating with native speakers is the key to improving your language skills and being fluent in it.”
+“I chose to come to the USA to get my Ph.D. degree in Foreign and Second Language Education because I wanted to engage with native speakers.
+I was keen on not only developing my English skills, but also learning more about the culture.
+Culture and communicating with native speakers is the key to improving your language skills and being fluent in it.”

 What are your goals while you are here at FSU?

 “While I am here at FSU as a Ph.D student, I have several goals.
-First and foremost is to get my degree, which is the main reason for my being here.
-Second, is to get more experience in teaching, which is what I am doing right now; I am teaching the undergraduate level.
+First and foremost is to get my degree, which is why I am here.
+Second, is to acquire more experience in teaching, which is what I am doing right now.
+I am working as a professor at undergraduate level.
 This is my third semester teaching Arabic at FSU.
 Before that, I taught elementary students the Arabic language through the STARTALK program.
 I also worked as an interpreter with the Egyptian delegation with the Learning System Institute at FSU.”